RestrictSources

 Input

 The Context has no input fields.
-Use UserInfo.getUserId(), custom metadata, custom settings, or SOQL queries against your own org data to determine which sources the running user may access.
+Use callcoreio.ServiceProvider.getSourceLookup().getSourceIdsBySubdomain(String) to translate a CallCore workspace subdomain into the Set<Id> to pass to allowSet.
+Use UserInfo.getProfileId(), custom metadata, or other org data to determine which workspace subdomain applies to the running user.

 | Method | Description |